Keats/tera2/README.md

 - [x] Do the equivalent of `build_inheritance_chains` from v1.
 Maybe create a new VerifiedTemplate or whatever?
 - [ ] Implement basic VM without filters/functions/tests
   - [ ] Port all the corresponding tests from Tera v1 + some more
-  - [ ] Fix bytecode generation because it's likely wrong
+  - [ ] Fix bytecode generation when it's wrong
-  - [ ] Iterating on strings should require a `unic_segment` feature for unicode
+  - [ ] Iterating on strings should require an optional `unic_segment` feature for unicode
-  - [ ] Make sure strings are escaped automatically (Value::String should be an enum with safe/unsafe string?)
+  - [ ] Make sure strings are escaped automatically (Value::String should be an enum with safe/unsafe string like marksupsafe in python?)
   - [ ] Improve perf till it's better than Tera v1
   - [ ] Ensure that runtime errors point to the right thing
   - [ ] Finish VM without filters/functions
-- [ ] Parsing errors should report with the source context like Rust errors
+- [ ] Parsing errors should report with the source context like Rust errors with the right spans
-- [ ] Nice reporting with Ariadne (make it optional)
+- [ ] Try out nice reporting with Ariadne (make it optional)
+- [ ] Add more helpful errors when loading templates (eg a forloop with for key, key in value/missing includes etcd)
+- [ ] Allow anything that can be converted to a key as a key for inline maps
 - [ ] Design filters/functions/tests types
 - [ ] Implement basic builtin filters/functions/tests
 - [ ] Add filters/functions/tests to VM